 If your car was built before 1994, then you need to have your refrigerant checked out by a licensed professional who knows how to dispose of or recycle the material.
 In some states, it's illegal to refill a leaky system with R-12.
 However, even older cars can be easily retrofitted to use the newer, safer type of refrigerant called R-134a.

-For even more car maintenance and service tips, check out the links on the next page.
+For even more car maintenance and service tips, check out the links below.